CDrummond/lms-material-app/README.md

 I develop this skin purely for fun, so no donations are required.
 However, seeing as I have been asked about this a few times, here is a link...

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2X2CTDUH27V9L&source=url)

+# Licenses

+This app is provided under the [MIT License](LICENSE).

+The metadata in the `fastlane/metadata/android` directory is used by F-Droid but stored in this repository for convenience.
+Much of it was taken from F-Droid, and it is hence provided under the [GNU Affero General Public License](fastlane/metadata/android/LICENSE).